Awards

 • Previous winners are not eligible.

-The 2023 Student Paper First Prize was awarded to:
+The 2026 Student Paper First Prize was jointly awarded to:

-The prize winners are expected to present their papers at a special session of the 2023 IHEA Congress in Cape Town.
 Many thanks to all those who submitted papers for consideration, and to the Prize Committee for all their hard work.
+The next call for submissions will be issued later in 2026.

 The Student Prize is sponsored by the Canadian Centre for Health Economics.